theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 `.tsbuildinfo` files can be safely deleted and don’t have any impact on our code at runtime - they’re purely used to make compilations faster.
 We can also name them anything that we want, and place them anywhere we want using the `tsBuildInfoFile` option.

-## What you should do 💎
+## Summary 💎 - Key Actions

 1. Add the `incremental` option to your current `tsconfig.json`.
 2. Add custom path (optional) with the `tsBuildInfoFile` option.
 3. Add `.tsbuildinfo` to your SCM (e.g. `git`) ignore file (e.g. `.gitignore`).

-## Recommendations 🙌
+## Quote 🦜

-> This `.tsbuildinfo` file is used to figure out the smallest set of files that might be re-checked/re-emitted since it last ran.
+> The `--incremental` flag allows TypeScript to save state from the last compilation to a `.tsbuildinfo` file.
+This file is used to figure out the smallest set of files that might to be re-checked/re-emitted since it last ran.
 >
 > - **[TypeScript Team](https://github.com/microsoft/TypeScript/wiki/Performance#incremental-project-emit)**

-## Definition

-Incremental build - When a compiler/transpiler program based on previous compilation can detect the least costly way to do the compilation next time.
-It does it by saving information about the project graph from the last compilation, and uses that information to re-build only what's necessary.

-## What's next 🧐
+## What's next ⏭

 To take `incremental` builds one step forward, read my article about `TypeScript` projects `composite`.